Why Are My Plant Leaves Falling Off

 Watering swings

-What it looks like: Drop follows repeated wet-dry extremes.
+What it looks like: Leaf drop follows repeated over-then-under cycles.

 If you are still unsure, Plantology's Plant Doctor can track your care history and help narrow likely causes over a few days.